lavaorg/telex/plugins/inputs/ipset/README.md

 - ipset name
 - ipset entry

-There are 3 ways to grant telegraf the right to run ipset:
+There are 3 ways to grant telex the right to run ipset:
 * Run as root (strongly discouraged)
 * Use sudo
-* Configure systemd to run telegraf with CAP_NET_ADMIN and CAP_NET_RAW capabilities.
+* Configure systemd to run telex with CAP_NET_ADMIN and CAP_NET_RAW capabilities.

 ### Using systemd capabilities

-You may run `systemctl edit telegraf.service` and add the following:
+You may run `systemctl edit telex.service` and add the following:

 ```
 [Service]